Fort Collins Police Services#

 - I want to schedule a vehicle VIN check: VIN Verification page

 - I have a non-urgent question: FAQ page

-Fort Collins Police Services is a progressive and professional organization, currently employing 225 sworn officers and 117 civilian staff.
+Fort Collins Police Services is a progressive and professional organization, currently employing 232 sworn officers and 135 non-sworn professional staff.

 Our vision is to make Fort Collins the safest community in the nation.
 We serve the community by protecting life and property, preserving peace and order, preventing and detecting crime, enforcing laws and ordinances, and promoting the safe, efficient use of the City's streets and highways.
+Our values include respect, integrity, service, and engagement.
 Fort Collins Police Services emphasizes a comprehensive community-oriented policing strategy woven into all we do as the preferred means of addressing community needs.

-For a snapshot of the agency's programs and priorities, view the 2019 Annual Report.
+For a snapshot of the agency's programs and priorities, view the 2022 Annual Review.

 Trust and transparency are critical components of any healthy, sustainable relationship.
 Our goal is to make Fort Collins the safest city in the country, and the only way to achieve that is in partnership with our community.
 With that in mind, we want to make sure information is readily available about the topics of interest and concern to our community.
 On our Transparency page, you'll find information, links, and policies that define our processes, philosophies, and accountability measures that ensure we're providing the best service possible.

 Fort Collins Police Services is participating in the CALEA (The Commission on Accreditation for Law Enforcement Agencies) Accreditation process.
 As part of this process, we provide an opportunity for public feedback via the CALEA portal which can be located here: https://cimrs2.calea.org/693